SmoothiesStuff/Enabled-AI-Securebank/README.txt

 2. add data_sources to securebank folder

 3. Open a Powershell terminal
-   Navigate to the `securebank` folder.
+   Navigate to the `Enabled-AI-Securbank` folder.

    #### powershell commands:
     4) cd your_file_path\Enabled-AI-Securebank"